qige96/k8s-docker-ml-test1/demo-sklearn/readme.md

   backoffLimit: 0
 ````

-Then we can launch the job by 1 line of command
+Then we can launch the job by one line of command

 ```shell
 kubectl apply -f demo-sklearn.yml --validate=false